-RBC Capital Markets, LLC, Denver, Colorado, is acting as Financial Advisor to the State in connection with the issuance of the Series 2016A Notes, and in such capacity has assisted in the preparation of this Official Statement and other matters relating to the planning, structuring, rating and execution and delivery of the Series 2016A Notes.
+FirstSouthwest, a Division of Hilltop Securities, Inc., Denver, Colorado, is acting as Financial Advisor to the State in connection with the issuance of the Series 2016A Notes, and in such capacity has assisted in the preparation of this Official Statement and other matters relating to the planning, structuring, rating and execution and delivery of the Series 2016A Notes.
 However, the Financial Advisor is not obligated to undertake, and has not undertaken, either to make an independent verification of or to assume responsibility for the accuracy or completeness of the information contained in this Official Statement.
 The Financial Advisor will act as an independent advisory firm and will not be engaged in underwriting or distributing the Series 2016A Notes.
-The Financial Advisor's fee for services rendered with respect to the sale of the Series 2016A Notes is contingent upon the issuance and delivery of the Series 2016A Notes.